Alex Bregman Player Props: Astros vs. Reds

 Alex Bregman At The Plate

-- Bregman has eight doubles, a triple, nine home runs and 37 walks while batting .240.
+- Bregman is hitting .237 with eight doubles, a triple, nine home runs and 37 walks.

-- In 38.2% of his games this year, Bregman has had at least one RBI.
-He's picked up more than one in 13.2% and driven in three or more of his team's runs in three contests.
+- Bregman has driven in a run in 26 games this year (37.7%), including nine games with more than one RBI (13.0%).
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 31 games this season (45.6%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.